Nonakesh/nonakesh/content/projects/brucknerTowerVR.md

     - Unity
 ---

 A VR panoramic view of the then-unfinished Bruckner Tower in Linz.
+Commissioned by City Wohnbau Letzbor GmbH.

-The application made it possible to see the view of apartments on different sides and heights of the tower.
+The application made it possible to show the view from apartments on different sides and heights of the tower.

 <!--more-->